Whanganui cricket team: Early days

 The first cricket match in Wanganui was played on 31 December 1847 between two teams of soldiers.
 The Wanganui Cricket Club was formed in the 1850s.
 The Wanganui and Rangitikei cricket clubs played each other regularly in the 1860s.

 Wanganui achieved a notable success when their team of 22 defeated the touring Australian XI in February 1881 at the Racecourse Ground.
 The pitch was hard and bumpy, and the Wanganui selectors had made sure they selected the district's best fieldsmen.
-With all 22 of them on the field at once, "their numbers and agility were too much for the Australians".
+With all 22 of them on the field at once, "their numbers and agility were too much for the Australians", who had only ten players.
 Wanganui also had William Barton, who was working in the Bank of New Zealand in Wanganui, and was considered the best batsman in New Zealand at the time; he scored 44 of the 85 runs Wanganui required to win.
 Australia did not lose another match in New Zealand until 1967.

 After abortive attempts in the 1880s and early 1890s, the Wanganui Cricket Association was formed in 1896.
 At first it had only five competing teams: Wanganui A and B, United, and Collegiate School I and II.
 It affiliated with NZCC in 1898, C. R. Clark of Christchurch representing the Association as delegate.